ace1nfinity/Online-TicTacToe/README.md

 * `server_log.txt` Server logging from the last run of the game.
 * `client.py` Runs the front end of the client, outputting the current game board and managing player input.
 * `TTTclient.py` Back end of the client.
 Manages processing of messages for both receiving and sending.
 * `GameManager.py` Script that managed the Tic-Tac-Toe game.
-Will communicate with server.py yo send updates information for the clients to render.
+Will communicate with server.py to send updated information for the clients to render.
 * `python.txt` Contains one-line which has the python version used to create this game.
 * `requirements.txt` Contains a list of needed packages to run the game.
 * `SOW.md` Statement of Work.